|AAMC MD-PhD Summer Undergraduate Research Programs||

 Funds Public Policy Fellowships for Latino students to spend 9 months working in DC in a policy area of their choice.

-Award Value: Paid 9 month internship (approximate salary of $21,600) and round trip airfare to Washington, D.C.
+Award Value: Paid 9 month internship (gross stipend of $29,574) and round trip airfare to Washington, D.C.

 |CHCI Public Policy|